 Before and after school

-Example School’s grounds are supervised by school staff from [insert time] until [insert time].
+Katunga Primary School grounds are supervised by school staff from 8.50am until 3.15pm.
 Outside of these hours, school staff will not be available to supervise students.
-[NOTE: Schools should regularly inform parents/carers of the precise times during which the school’s grounds will be monitored (e.g. in the school newsletter each term)].

-[Insert details of supervision arrangements.
-For example, are certain areas supervised before and after school?
-If so, please include this information i.e. Before and after school, school staff will be available to supervise the school oval and east entrance of the school.]

-Parents and carers should not allow their children to attend Example School outside of these hours.
-Families are encouraged to contact [insert name] on [insert number] or refer to [link] for more information about the before and after school care facilities available to our school community.
+Parents and carers should not allow their children to attend Katunga Primary School outside of these hours.

-[Please amend to accurately reflect your school’s preferred procedures] If a student arrives at school before supervision commences at the beginning of the day, the principal or nominee staff member will, as soon as practicable, follow up with the parent/carer to:
+If a student arrives at school before supervision commences at the beginning of the day, the principal or nominee staff member will, as soon as practicable, follow up with the parent/carer to:

 advise of the supervision arrangements before school